 Do go to the Vault to see a rare piece of MARS rock!

-Natural History Museum Diplodocus
+No.4: Natural History Museum Diplodocus

 Hintze Hall’s is an impressive backdrop to the Museum’s highlights, including the Natural History Museum DIPPY Dinosaur Diplodocus skeleton cast.

 There’s also a woolly mammoth skull and tusks, Darwin’s statue, and the coelacanth fish (the most famous fossil of an animal that is still in existence today).

 Take a look at the preserved timber slice of the 1,300-year-old giant sequoia tree from California, on display in the NHM since 1893!

 No.5: Natural History Museum Blue Whale Skeleton

 Look up to see the 25.2 metre long Blue whale skeleton too.